ManudattaG/Bitcoin-forex/README.md

 * SSM parameter store -- To secretly store the credentials, URLs and API keys
 * AWS Code Pipeline -- To automate release pipelines
 * AWS CodeBuild -- To compile source code, runs tests, and produces software packages that are ready to deploy
-* AWS CodeDeploy -- To deploy service that automates application deployments to Amazon EC2 instances, on-premises instances, serverless Lambda functions, or Amazon ECS services.
+* AWS CodeDeploy -- To deploy service that automates application deployments to Amazon EC2 instances, serverless Lambda functions, or Amazon ECS services.
-* AWS KMS -- Optionally we can use AWS Key Management Service to encrypt data and to automatically rotate customer master keys(CMK) if any
+* AWS KMS -- Optionally we can use AWS Key Management Service to encrypt data and to automatically rotate customer master keys(CMK)
 * AWS S3 -- Optionally we can use Simple Storage Service to store metadata information and to host any static web pages, sites.
-* AWS DynamoDB -- Optionally we can use NoSql DynamoDB database to store items which has high availability and durability and to offload the administrative burden
+* AWS DynamoDB -- Optionally we can use DynamoDB database to store items for high availability and durability and to offload the administrative burden